About Aspie Mouse

-Still, as I matured over the next 50 years, I kept asking, “What’s wrong with me?”
-Despite being smart – getting into Yale from a Bronx public housing project — I kept: blurting out thoughts that upset others; hearing how I was “weird;” driving people crazy asking too many questions; losing jobs; & had no clue either about finding a career or how to do the boy-girl thing.
+Despite being smart – getting into Yale from a Bronx public housing project — I kept: blurting out thoughts that upset others; hearing how I was “weird;” driving people crazy asking too many questions; losing jobs, etc. Meanwhile, I had no clue either about finding a career or how to do the boy-girl thing, even after I started dating senior year of high school.
 I could no more imagine getting married while I was in college than I could imagine how I’d fly to the moon with a running start!

-After a lot of personal growth work — most useful being the ManKind Project (mkp.org); I can’t thank these men enough for teaching me integrity, mindfulness, and especially how to forgive & love myself, trust others & witness – vs. judge – my own & others’ actions — I finally learned to trust enough (the universe, myself, men and women) to open myself up to being mentored, changing my political views, and really listening to the impact I had on others.
+After a lot of personal growth work — most useful being the ManKind Project (mkp.org); I can’t thank these men enough for teaching me integrity, mindfulness, and especially how to forgive & love myself, trust others & witness (vs. judge) my own & others’ actions — I finally learned to trust enough (the universe, myself, men and women) to open myself up to being mentored, changing my political views, and really listening to the impact I had on others.
 That allowed me to surrender to a great patient woman (vs. pushing her away) and finally marry at age 55!

 When the DSM V came out & said “there’s no more Asperger’s” — it’s all one “Autism Spectrum,” and my son & I (along with my mother, father, father’s father, father-in-law, a brother-in-law, a sister-in-law, etc.) are or were all somewhere on it (I judge) — I then realized most of my life-long friends also had either some or many “Aspie” (and/ or ADD/ ADHD, my “companion difference”) traits, though most won’t admit it to avoid having a “label.”

-Finally – after decades of ignoring my gift for creating comics with original plots – I “got it”: my original Stupid Mouse character had been created by a kid who threw a tantrum when Tweety (always) got the best of Sylvester – identifying with Sylvester, not as bigger & stronger than Tweety (though he is), but as clueless about “social dynamics & consequences.”
+Finally – after decades of ignoring my gift for creating comics with original plots – I remembered that my original Stupid Mouse character had been created by a kid who threw a tantrum when Tweety (always) got the best of Sylvester.
+I identified with Sylvester (though I’ve since learned that’s intentional, and most readers identify with Sylvester, or Wile E Coyote, etc.), not as bigger & stronger than Tweety (though he is), but as similarly clueless about “social dynamics & consequences.”
 As a kid with unidentified “High Functioning Autism,” I wanted me & my socially blind & socially near-sighted tribe-mates to succeed in spite of (or because of) doing “unexpected” behaviors that isolate us, get us mocked, etc.

+As these Adventures keep evolving, your feedback is most helpful!
 What would you like to see improved?
 Use black ink?
 Go full color?
 Get a different artist?
 Cut down on dialogue?
 What jokes/ plot lines work well and which fall flat?
 May I unintentionally trigger some kids on the Spectrum with something I should take out?
 Don’t worry about offending me: thanks to 30 years of men’s work, I “take what I like and leave the rest” (as they say in 12-step recovery programs).
 I don’t take things personally as I did earlier in life.
 My goal is to help others in my “Aspie tribe” see themselves in a good light & succeed in life by seeing how their positive traits can well serve both themselves and society.
 Or as Aspie Mouse would say, “… thrive by doing the ‘unexpected'” (being oneself).
 I need your feedback to do that successfully!

 For those who seek help in understanding and dealing with Autism, especially high functioning autism (my preferred, though controversial “label”), here are two great resources (more will be in the appendix):